A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Preliminaries

-\begin{proposition}[Closure of sub-Weibull class] The class of sub-Weibull random variables is closed w.r.t. product by a scalar, sum, product, and exponentiation, according to the following rules. \begin{enumerate} \item \emph{Product by scalar:} let $x \sim \sw(\theta, \nu)$ and $a \in \R$, then $a x \sim \sw(\theta, |a| \nu)$;
+\begin{lemma}[Closure] The class of sub-Weibull random variables is closed w.r.t. product by a scalar, sum, product, and exponentiation, according to the following rules. \begin{enumerate} \item \emph{Product by scalar:} let $x \sim \sw(\theta, \nu)$ and $a \in \R$, then $a x \sim \sw(\theta, |a| \nu)$;

-\item \emph{Sum:} let $x_i \sim \sw(\theta_i, \nu_i)$, $i = 1, 2$, possibly dependent, then $x_1 + x_2 \sim \sw(\max\{ \theta_1, \theta_2 \}, \nu_1 + \nu_2)$;
+\item \emph{Sum:} let $x_i \sim \sw(\theta_i, \nu_i)$, $i \in \{ 1, 2 \}$, possibly dependent, then $x_1 + x_2 \sim \sw(\max\{ \theta_1, \theta_2 \}, \nu_1 + \nu_2)$;